Joining the Lab

 - What is the course load?

 Prioritize academic interests and happiness.
-You can mostly ignore university “prestige” as it seems to be only weakly correlated with faculty utility in any given domain.
-Instead focus on the strength of the faculty, post-docs, and students.
+You can mostly ignore university “prestige,” as it seems to be only weakly correlated with faculty utility in any given domain.
+Instead focus on the strength of the faculty, scientists, and students.

 With regards to specific skills/knowledge before entering a lab, we personally believe that the most bang for your buck would come from learning to code.
-Our lab is Python-heavy, so we recommend learning or brushing up on your Python skills at Codecademy and iPython.
+Our lab is Python- and git-heavy, so we recommend learning or brushing up on those skills.
+You can learn both at Codecademy’s free online courses (Python; git).
+You might also want to work through materials from lab PhD student Tom Donoghue’s Introduction to Python class (COGS 18) and Voytek’s Data Science in Practice class (COGS 108).
+You can also read Joel Grus’s book, Data Science from Scratch.

 Thus my advice is to do something.